-If you need a noise mapping survey as discussed in this article call us at 1-800-344-4414 or email us at firstname.lastname@example.org for details and a free estimate.
+If you require a noise mapping survey like those discussed in this article, call us at 973-366-4660 or e-mail us at firstname.lastname@example.org for details and a free estimate.

-An Industrial Noise Map Is Basic to Hearing Conservation and Community Noise Regulation
+An Industrial Noise Map Is Basic to Hearing Conservation and Community Noise Regulations

-In the U.S., OSHA has set regulations on worker noise exposure.
-The specific regulations are 29 CFR 1910.95 for industry and 29 CFR 1926.52 for construction.
-The usual measurement method is to use a portable noise dosimeter attached to a worker that measures noise exposure as the person moves about the work area.
-However, this does nothing to identify the source and location of the noise.
+Usually, noise within the workplace is measure by attaching a portable noise dosimeter to a worker.
+This allows the dosimeter to measure noise exposure as the person moves about the work area.
+However, this does not identify the source and location of the noise.
 It also does not address non-OSHA noise issues such as community noise, noise frequencies, or noise control.
-When conducing a noise survey, a noise map is the most useful means of identifying noise sources and where the noise exposure may be greatest.
+Therefore, when conducting a noise survey, a noise map is the most useful means of identifying noise sources and where noise exposure may be greatest.

-The most useful starting point is a floor plan of the work space or the property where measurements are taken.
+The most useful starting point is a floor plan of the workspace or the property where measurements are taken.
 Specific noise readings can be logged on the floor plan.
-Since few industrial settings have steady static noise, it is usually best to list both 1) the average noise level, and 2) the range from low to high.
-Make sure that the readings are in the same settings as the noise dosimeters—usually dB (A scale) slow response.
+Since few industrial settings have steady static noise, it is usually best to list both 1) the average noise level, and 2) the range of noise from low to high.
+Then, make sure that the readings are in the same settings as the noise dosimeters—usually dB (A scale) slow response noise map.

-A noise map is valuable in that it both gives us the ability to identify the noise levels that contribute to a worker’s cumulative exposure AND it indicates where noise reduction efforts need to be focused to achieve OSHA compliance and reduce the possibility of work related hearing loss among employees.
-(The OSHA noise standard is 29 CFR 1910.95 for industry and 29 CFR 1926.52 for construction.)
+A noise map is valuable in that it gives us both the ability to identify the noise levels that contribute to a worker’s cumulative exposure AND it indicates where noise reduction efforts need to be focused to achieve OSHA compliance and reduce the possibility of work-related hearing loss among employees.
+(Reminder: The OSHA noise standard is 29 CFR 1910.95 for Industry and 29 CFR 1926.52 for Construction).

-During the noise survey, it may be necessary to gather additional details regarding noise such as octave band analysis to identify specific frequencies that are the noise contributors.
-This is important since most noise reduction methods and materials are frequency specific.
-This applies to both OSHA Noise Regulations issues and community noise.
+During the noise survey, it may be necessary to gather additional details regarding noise (such as octave band analysis) to identify specific frequencies that are contributing to the noise.
+This is critical since most noise reduction methods and materials are frequency specific.
+This applies to both OSHA Noise Regulation issues and community noise.

 Written by Robert E. Sheriff, CIH, CSP

 Robert E. Sheriff is the CEO of Atlantic Environmental.
-A Certified Industrial Hygienist and Certified Safety Professional, he has over forty years of experience providing industrial hygiene and occupational safety services including noise surveys.
-To discuss your particular needs and obtain a complimentary proposal, contact him at 800-344-4414, email him at email@example.com or use our contact form.
+A Certified Industrial Hygienist and Certified Safety Specialist, he has over thirty years of experience providing industrial hygiene and occupational safety services.
+To discuss your particular needs and obtain a complimentary proposal, contact him at 973-366-4660, email him at email@example.com or fill out our contact form.